PhamDuong135/fakeFaceDetect/README.md

 ## Set up for Python
 1. Install Python or run it on virtual env (version 3.8) : ([Download](https://www.python.org))

-2. Install all Python packages in file "Reference.txt"
+2. Install all Python packages in file "Requirement.txt"

 ## Set up C compiler for Desktop App: